mmcvuur/mmcnet.dev/content/about/index.md

 pin = false
 +++

-My name is Michael, a long time computer geek living in Belgium 🇧🇪 but originally from the U.S. 🇺🇸
+My name is Michael (mmcvuur), a long time computer geek living in Belgium 🇧🇪 but originally from the U.S. 🇺🇸

 If you're curious, this website is where I occasionally share my thoughts and ideas publicly.
 Also, I will post a project or two, whatever I am creating.
 I prefer to post here, where I have full control, rather than relying on other platforms who steal your data and sell it.
 This way, I can express myself freely without worrying about censorship algorithms.

 No bullshit cookies, ads or tracking found here.

-This site is hosted in Belgium 🇧🇪 (the server is on my desk) and runs on FreeBSD.
+This site is hosted in Belgium 🇧🇪 (the server is on my desk) and runs [FreeBSD](https://freebsd.org).

 ## Interests

 - Cycling (road, gravel).
+Living here in Flanders, I get to ride where the pro's do!
   - [Strava](https://www.strava.com/athletes/mmcvuur)
 - Walking in the forest.
 - Reading about physics and the natural world.